 Stage 3: Flood Risk Mitigation

-The final stage of an FRA is to set out mitigation measures which are to be implemented with the planned development to address and reduce flooding risks within acceptable levels.
+The final stage of an FRA is to set out mitigation measures to address and reduce flooding risks within acceptable levels.
 This includes installation of flood defences to control potential negative effects of flood waters, managing residual risks, and improving water systems and infrastructure.